Materials science: Zinc

 • Cost-efficient with good optics

-• Versatile finishing options (silver, black, antique)
+• Versatile finishes (silver-colored, black, antique)

 • Suitable for jewelry & accessories

-• Nickel-free (in high-quality alloys)
+• Nickel-free (with high-quality alloy)

-Zinc is frequently used for:
+Zinc is often used for:

 • Pendants & Amulets